 Liquidity is managed through the application of the Firm's Liquidity Risk Management Policy and the liquidity requirements specified in IFPR.
-The Firm manages liquidity ensuring that it has sufficient liquidity to meet financial liabilities when due, under both normal circumstances and stressed conditions.
+The Firm manages liquidity ensuring that it has sufficient liquidity to meet its broker margin requirements and other financial liabilities when due, under both normal and stressed conditions.
+These liquidity requirements must be met from the Firm's own liquidity resources, client money cannot be used towards operational liquidity.
 The Firm's liquidity requirements are modelled annually in the ICARA Process and monitored and managed on an ongoing basis.

-Counterparty Credit and Concentration Risk
+Counterparty credit and Concentration Risk